davisar-datasci-projects/Python-Projects/README.md

 ## Contents

-### Machine Learning
+### Machine Learning for Financial Analysis

-- [Stock Price Prediction](): A supervised learning-based models to predict the value of Bitcoin utilizing machine learning.
+- [Stock Price Prediction](): A supervised learning-based models to predict the value of stock utilizing machine learning.
+-

+### Machine Learning for Financial Risk Management

+### Algorithmic Trading